DannyGaev/DannyGaev.github.io/_posts/2025-02-27-metactf-flashctf-cookie-crackdown.md

 categories: ctfs
 ---

-A friend of mine and I received a message from the IRS at nearly the same time.

 <h1> Challenge Question: </h1>
 <p> We're auditing some websites to check if they're GDPR compliant, and I'm pretty sure this site isn't.. </p>